Underground Production of Electromagnetic Dark States by MeV-scale Electron Beams and Detection with CCDs: Particle Production by Electron Beams

 The behaviour of total production cross section $\sigma_{\text{prod}}$~(\ref{eq:pcs.1}) for the form factor interactions~(\ref{eq:mod.3b}-\ref{eq:mod.3e}), as a function of the mass of $\chi$ or incoming electron energy $E_2$, are given in Fig.~\ref{fig:prodcross}.
-Due to the millicharge being identical to a Coulomb interaction with a diminished electric charge, the cross section behaves like electron-positron pair production.
+The cross section for millicharge behaves like electron-positron pair production.
 The effective operators show the expected loss of mass dependence at low $m_{\chi}$.
 MDM and EDM converge for small mass, confirming that these two interactions only differ by mass-dependent terms.
-Likewise, for AM and CR this behaviour is even more pronounced.
+Likewise, for AM and CR this is even more pronounced.
+The distinct behaviour of two operators related by a $\gamma^5$ insertion arises from their different velocity dependence in the non-relativistic limit.
+Consequently, near the kinematic endpoint, where the velocity of the produced particles decreases significantly, this effect becomes more pronounced, leading to the noticeably different scaling of interactions containing a $\gamma^5$ at lower energies or higher masses in Fig.~\ref{fig:prodcross}.